vhawk19/Py_Primer/Classes/Classes_and_Instances.md

     "This class is a template of different types of potatoes"

-    def info(self,type):
+    def info(self,kind):
-       self.type= type
+       self.kind= kind
 ```

-info is an example of a method and type is a data member.
+info is an example of a method and kind is a data member describing the type of potato.

 'self' is a parameter as whenever a method is called the instance as a whole is passed automatically as the first parameter.